THEdarkHUNTERshail/dragon/README.md

 <h4 align="center">Copyright (C) 2021 <a href="https://github.com/The-🐲Bot">The-🐲Bot</a></h4>

-Project [HellBot](https://github.com/The-DRAG/🐲Bot) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the